ajwdewit/pcse/README.rst

 'experimental collection' which contains references to experiments that belong together.
 For example, all experiments for potato for a given variety.
 Currently, the available experiments are limited to grassland for the LINGRA model and consist of two collections.
 One for grassland under irrigated conditions and one for rain-fed conditions.
-Tt is expected that more experimental data will be collected and stored here in order to have a reference set to compare model results.
+It is expected that more experimental data will be collected and stored here in order to have a reference set to compare model results.

 Running the experiments is similar to running the unit tests::